StreamlinedDigital/WordpressProcess/README.md

     8. Got to settings -> reading -> Front Page Displays -> A State Page : Select "Home" Page

 ## Design / Development
-Approx Time: Varies (1 page site: 4 Hours, Multi-page site: 15 - 75 hours)
+###### Approx Time: Varies (1 page site: 4 Hours, Multi-page site: 15 - 75 hours)
 1. Use [salient demos](http://themenectar.com/demo/salient-promo/#demos) for inspiration

 ## Deployment to Production
-Approx Time: 40 minutes
+###### Approx Time: 30 minutes
 1. At the Domain registrar:
     1. Point the domain's A record to the IP Address for Flywheel
     2. Create a CName for www that points to the root domain
 2. At the hosting (Flywheel) level:
     1. Setup the Domain in flywheel (setup both www and naked, but make www the primary)
+        - In salinet dashboard under domains, click "+ Add Another Domain'
+        - Add the www site (i.e www.yoursite.com)
+        - Check "Primary?"
+Next the the URL you just entered
+        - Lastly, Check "Also add yoursite.com".
+This adds the naked url as well (i.e yoursite.com)
-    2. Add the SSL
+    2. Enable SSL
-    3. Force the SSL
+        - Go to "Add-ons" and click enable ssl
+        - Force SSL by going to "Advanced" and turning on "Force HTTPS"
-    4. Update images/apis (edited)
+    4. Update images/apis